The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Introduction

-In this paper, we investigate $\gamma$-tagged jets as a means to mitigate the selection bias effect, enabling a clearer examination of medium modifications to a subset of Soft Drop observables that characterize the hard substructure of jets.
+In this paper, we investigate $\gamma$-tagged jets as a means to mitigate the selection bias effect, enabling a clearer examination of medium modifications to a subset of soft-drop observables that characterize the hard substructure of jets.
 Building on our previous work~\cite{JETSCAPE:2022jer, JETSCAPE:2022hcb, JETSCAPE:2023hqn}, which established a wealth of benchmark results, we employ the \textsc{matter}$+$\textsc{lbt} multistage model within the \textsc{jetscape} framework to provide predictions under realistic high-energy heavy-ion collision configurations.
-We demonstrate that fixing the photon $p_T$ and triggering on associated jets, even those with lower $p^{\mathrm{jet}}_T$, eliminates the suppression of jets with broad hard splittings observed in inclusive jet measurements.
-This confirms that the suppression in inclusive jets arises from selection bias rather than intrinsic modifications to the hard-splitting structure.
-Moreover, we show that $\gamma$-tagged jets exhibit pronounced broadening of splittings compared to inclusive jets, driven by their quark-jet dominance.
-With simplified simulations, we reveal that quark jets are more susceptible to medium-induced modifications, particularly during low-virtuality evolution, leading to significant modifications in their hard branching structure.
-These results establish $\gamma$-tagged jets, and similarly $Z$-tagged jets, as powerful tools for revealing clear signals of medium modifications to the hard branchings in jets through their substructure observables.
+We demonstrate that fixing the photon $p_T$ and triggering on associated jets, even those with lower $p^{\mathrm{jet}}_T$, eliminates the suppression of jets with broad hard branchings observed in inclusive jet measurements.
+This confirms that the suppression of inclusive jets arises from selection bias rather than from intrinsic structural modifications of the hard component reconstructed as part of a jet.
+Moreover, we show that $\gamma$-tagged jets exhibit pronounced broadening of soft-drop-reconstructed hard branchings compared with inclusive jets, driven by their quark-jet dominance.
+With simplified simulations, we reveal that quark jets are more susceptible to medium-induced modifications, particularly during low-virtuality evolution, leading to significant modifications in their soft-drop-reconstructed hard branching structure.
+These results establish $\gamma$-tagged jets, and similarly $Z$-tagged jets, as powerful tools for revealing clear signals of direct medium effects on the hard component reconstructed as part of a jet.